JavaScript unload Event

 Summary: in this tutorial, you will learn how to use the JavaScript unload event that fires when the document is fully unloaded.

-Note that you should never use the unload event, it’s only for reference.
+Note that you should never use the unload event unless you have a good reason to do so.

 Introduction to the JavaScript unload event